linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 5/Week 5 Pharmaceuticals and Intangibles in Valuation.md

 #### ACCOUNTING TREATMENT OF INTANGIBLES

 - Core idea behind the accounting treatment of investments:
-	 - Any expenditure that creates benefits over many years is an [[An Asset Allocation Primer|investment]] (or asset)
+	 - Any expenditure that creates benefits over many years is an [investment](../../../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md) (or asset)
 	 - Expenditures that generate benefits only in current year are operating expenses
 	- Therefore,  capital expenditures for PP&E are investments
-- But [[Week 5 Accounting Recap- R&D,  Intangibles,  M&A & Goodwill#[[Week 5 Accounting Recap- R&D, Intangibles, M&A & Goodwill|INTANGIBLE AMORTIZATION]] AND NON‐GAAP REPORTING|intangibles]] also generate future benefits and require capital expenditures:
+- But [](Week%205%20Accounting%20Recap-%20R&D,%20%20Intangibles,%20%20M&A%20&%20Goodwill#[[Week%205%20Accounting%20Recap-%20R&D,%20Intangibles,%20M&A%20&%20Goodwill|INTANGIBLE%20AMORTIZATION) AND NON‐GAAP REPORTING|intangibles]] also generate future benefits and require capital expenditures:
 - Accountants have treated these expenditures as operating expenses
 	 - Unless they acquired in market transaction
-	 - Acquired [[Week 5 Accounting Recap- R&D,  Intangibles,  M&A & Goodwill#[[Week 5 Accounting Recap- R&D, Intangibles, M&A & Goodwill|INTANGIBLE AMORTIZATION]] AND NON‐GAAP REPORTING|intangibles]] (e.g.,  via M&A,  etc.) are capitalized and amortized
+	 - Acquired [](Week%205%20Accounting%20Recap-%20R&D,%20%20Intangibles,%20%20M&A%20&%20Goodwill#[[Week%205%20Accounting%20Recap-%20R&D,%20Intangibles,%20M&A%20&%20Goodwill|INTANGIBLE%20AMORTIZATION) AND NON‐GAAP REPORTING|intangibles]] (e.g.,  via M&A,  etc.) are capitalized and amortized
 - Since the TCJA,  IRS also requires amortization of R&D (5 years)

 #### INTANGIBLE INVESTMENTS ARE NOT JUST R&D